benjaminheng/knowledge-base/content/recipes/sourdough-bread.md

 - 2024-08-31: Dough slumps when removed from banneton.
 Might be overproofed.
 Things to try in next batch: reduce bulk fermentation time, lower hydration to 75 to 70%, or reduce innoculation percentage from 18 to 15%.
 - 2024-09-01: 70% hydraton, 16.6% starter percentage works well.
+- 2024-09-07: Same ratios as previous batch.
+This time I bulk fermented for 2 hours at room temp, then retarded the fermentation in the fridge overnight.
+Continued the next day.
+Another hour of bulk fermentation, then an hour of proofing beforebaking.
+Turned out about the same as the previous batch.